ajpocus/gandalf/README.md

 # Gandalf

-Gandalf takes descriptions of restraints on a Javascript AST, and tells you whether they pass.
+Gandalf takes Javascript AST queries, and tells you whether they pass.

 ## Esprima vs. Acorn